benoitparis/mob/README.md

 Pong is a 2-player game; And one can ask: what would be a 10k-player pong?
 There are lots of different answers, and MOB enables exploring this design space.

-One app is available: 'hello-world-pong'; where half of the players are on the left, half on the right.
+One app is available: 'pong'; where half of the players are on the left, half on the right.
 And the paddles' position is the average of each individual's position.
 Each crowd has to synchronize with itself in order to win.

 ## API